yuor546/repo/README.md

 When you win certain games (TicTacToe, RPS, GuessNumber, Hangman) you earn reward points.
 View your balance with `/rewards`.

+## Relationships

+Every user maintains a relationship score with each bot between 1 and 100.
+The score slowly increases as you chat.
+Check it anytime with `/relationship`.

 ## Logging and Dialogue Memory